What do I need to work in the film industry?

 Everyone is required to bring photocopies of two types of Documents to prove BC Residency

-• Your 2014 or 2015 TAX Assessment
+• Your TAX Assessment

 • Driver’s License or BC ID